DamilolaAbiona/array--functions/README.md

-// 4 Write a function that accepts an array of numbers as an argument.
-Return the maximum value in the array.// 4 Write a function that accepts an array of numbers as an argument.
-Return the maximum value in the array.1.What are the differences between mutating array methods and non-mutation array methods in JavaScript.
-List 5 array methods that fall under each of them.

 ### Mutating array method in context of JavaScript arrays is basically changing the array itself instead of returning a new array with the new changes.

 - copyWithin()